RULE 9-205.3. CUSTODY AND VISITATION-RELATED ASSESSMENTS

 Committee note: In this Rule, when an assessor is selected by the court, the term “appointment” is used.
 When the assessor is selected by the parties and the selection is incorporated into a court order, the term “approval” is used.

-(2) The court may appoint or approve any person deemed competent by the court to perform a home study or a specific issue evaluation.
-The court may not appoint or approve a person to perform a custody evaluation unless (A) the assessor has the qualifications set forth in subsections (d)(1) and (d)(2) of this Rule, or (B) the qualifications have been waived for the assessor pursuant to subsection (d)(3) of this Rule.
+(2) Appointment or Approval.
+The court may appoint or approve any person deemed competent by the court to perform a home study.
+The court may not appoint or approve a person to perform a custody evaluation or specific issue evaluation unless (A) the assessor has the qualifications set forth in subsections (d)(1) and (d)(2) of this Rule, or (B) the qualifications have been waived for the assessor pursuant to subsection (d)(3) of this Rule.

 (E) (i) a Maryland licensed graduate or master social worker with at least two years of experience in (a) one or more of the areas listed in subsection (d)(2) of this Rule, (b) performing custody evaluations, or (c) any combination of subsections (a) and (b); or (ii) a graduate or master social worker with an equivalent level of licensure and experience in any other state; or